diazabdi257/diaz_technical_test/README.md

 1. Open your SQL Client: Launch MySQL Workbench or preferred SQL Client.
 2. Open the Script File: Open the SQL_Script.sql file in your client’s query editor.
 3. Execute the Entire Script

+# Attachments
+- Server.js : It is the main script that Node.js executes to create, configure, and run your entire web server.
+- Collect_data.sh & cleanup_data.sh : The script for automation testing
+- Cron_yyyy-mm-dd_hhmm.csv : automation testing output file
+- SQL_Scripts.sql : The script for Data Processing